BASEketball: Plot

-Joe "Coop" Cooper and Doug Remer, two slackers and lifelong best friends, gate crash a high-school reunion and are shunned by their classmates.
+Milwaukee slackers and lifelong best friends Joseph R. "Coop" Cooper and Douglas "Doug" Remer gate crash the college graduation party of a high-school friend and are shunned by their classmates.
 They find themselves outside drinking beer and shooting a basketball when two classmates challenge them to a game.
-After seeing that their opponents are very good at basketball, they say they will only play a game they picked up in the streets (while secretly inventing the rules as they play, based on both basketball and baseball).
+After seeing that their opponents are very good at basketball, they say they will only play a game they picked up in the streets (while secretly inventing the rules as they play, based on and combining elements of both basketball and baseball).
 After winning, they decide to refine the rules to the game and Coop makes the first BASEketball out of a La-Z-Boy chair.
 Their friend, Kenny "Squeak" Scolari, tags along and the sport becomes very popular in the neighborhood over the next six months.

-Businessman Ted Denslow meets Coop and Remer and proposes the creation of the National BASEketball League (NBL) along with numerous rules in place to prevent its decline: teams cannot switch cities, players cannot be traded, individuals cannot make money via corporate sponsorship deals, and it is completely open to anyone who wants to play, with Denslow stating that "anyone can be a sports hero".
-Coop is reluctant, but ultimately accepts the opportunity.
+Businessman Ted Denslow meets Coop and Remer and proposes the creation of the National BASEketball League (NBL) along with numerous rules in place to prevent its decline: teams cannot switch cities, players cannot be traded, nobody can make money via corporate sponsorship deals and anyone who wants to play can freely participate, with Denslow stating that "anyone can be a sports hero".
+Though reluctant, Coop ultimately accepts the opportunity.

-Five years later, the NBL is in full swing with teams, fans, stadiums, and a major championship, the Denslow Cup.
-Denslow is owner of the Milwaukee Beers, Coop and Remer's team.
-During the championship game, Denslow dies from choking on a hot dog, causing Coop to miss his shot and costing the Beers the game.
+Five years later, the NBL is in full swing with teams, fans, stadiums and a major championship, the Denslow Cup.
+Denslow owns the Milwaukee Beers, Coop and Remer's team.
+During the championship game, he dies from choking on a hot dog, causing Coop to miss his shot and costing the Beers the game.
 Denslow's will names Coop as owner of the Beers for one year on the condition that they win the next Denslow Cup; otherwise, ownership reverts to Denslow's widow Yvette.
-Coop and Remer then meet Jenna Reed, head of the Dream Come True Foundation, and Joey, one of the children in her care and a passionate fan of BASEketball; Coop, Remer and Squeak begin spending time with the two, with Coop eventually forming a relationship with Jenna.
+Coop and Remer then meet Jenna Reed, head of the Dream Come True Foundation, and Joey, one of the children in her care and a passionate fan of BASEketball; Coop, Remer and Squeak begin spending time with the two, with Coop eventually forming a romantic relationship with Jenna.